NoahRJW/open-source-cs-python/README.md

+# {EDITED VERSION OF} Open Source Computer Science Python Degree by Forrest Knight
-# The Python Open Source Computer Science Degree
+# The Advanced Open Source Computer Science Degree modified by Noah Wilson
+# Make a fork and use the status to keep track of your progress

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Princeton that satisfy the same requirements as an undergraduate Computer Science degree, minus general education.